KJB88/KJB88.github.io/_pages/about.md

 <p>
   <strong><u>Technical Profile</u></strong>
   <br>
   I have 10+ years of Unity C# development experience over a range of different sectors.
 I have developed immersive VR/XR experiences for academia, a digital twin simulation for a global manufacturing company and a fashion gaming experience and iOS companion app for a remote games start-up.
 I have pitched and designed a project from scratch.
 Then, after hiring and building a team including the supporting tech-stack, workflows and content pipelines; implemented, led, delivered and provided ongoing support post-release.
+Additionally, I have broad experience across many technologies and languages.
 </p>
 <p>
   <strong><u>Working Background</u></strong>